riot-ci/RIOT/tests/pkg_openwsn/README.md

 The root node will now start sending beacons and other nodes will synchronize, and join.
 If channel hopping is enabled this can take quite some time (see [Synchronization](../../pkg/openwsn/doc.txt#Synchronization).
-Once leaf nodes have joined the network when issuing `ifcofing` you should see:
+Once leaf nodes have joined the network when issuing `ifconfing` you should see:

     ifconfig
     inet6 bbbb::684:f665:106b:1114